-Intra-district funds: Payments for services provided by one District agency on behalf of another District agency.
+Intra-district funds: An accounting mechanism to track payments for services provided by one District agency on behalf of another District agency.

 Local Education Agencies (LEAs): An organization that operates publicly funded schools, included DC Public Schools (DCPS) and more than 60 charter organizations.